Many UK funding opportunities are open to international researchers and research team members.

 UKRI can endorse you if you (or your role) was named on the grant application.
 This can be as the principal investigator, co-investigator or other role at graduate level or above.
 For example, you could be a post-doctoral researcher, research assistant or specialist.

 The organisation employing or hosting you in the UK must be approved by UKRI.

-Before you apply, you’ll need a copy of the grant award letter.
+Before you apply, you’ll need to provide a copy of the grant award letter or link to the award on a UKRI approved database (GOV.UK).
 It must confirm that the grant:

 - is for at least £30,000 in total

 - lasts at least two years.